zuowendong/Zuowendong/README.md

 <!--
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Zuowendong&layout=compact)](https://github.com/anuraghazra/github-readme-stats)
 -->
-Today is December 10, 2024, let's keep going!
+Today is December 11, 2024, let's keep going!
 As the saying goes.
-Wisdom begins in wonder.
+It is not the years in your life but the life in your years.